kwhitman1/firebase-exporouter-app/README.md

-# Expo Authentication App 🔐
+# Expo Firebase Authentication With Drawer and Nested Tab App 🔐

 A modern authentication application built with [Expo](https://expo.dev), featuring a complete authentication flow using [Firebase](https://firebase.google.com/docs) as the backend service.